 As an interdisciplinary artist, I utilize painting, fiber art, sculpture, installation, performance, poetry, and calligraphy to state my intention.
 Objects, experiences, and content are the means by which I explore time and identity through material manipulation and ancestral memory.
 I believe Art can change the past.

-My love of materials pushes the work forward.
-Fiber and the myriad ways it can be manipulated compel me.
-Paper (a plant fiber) is a ground for other mediums but offers boundless possibilities.
-I embellish the paper and deconstruct it then reconstruct it through small repetitive gestures, creating a fabric on canvas entitled, “Topography.”
-The time-intensive process for each piece in the series is daunting but I embrace the opportunity for prolonged and heightened awareness.
+Paper, a plant fiber, offers boundless possibilities.
+I embellish the paper and deconstruct it then reconstruct it through small repetitive gestures, sculpting a fabric onto canvas entitled, “Topography.”
+The time-intensive process for each piece in the series is daunting but I embrace the opportunity as meditation.

-Knitting is crucial to my fine art practice - the repetition is a form of meditation and a catalyst for spiritual elevation.
-It's ironic but forming an object slowly through repetitive gestures requires a kind of separation from the tangible, the material.
-Process is the portal to my visual mythology, where an Orisha, aka Whisperer, informs my practice.
+Knitting is crucial to my fine art practice - the repetitive gesture collapses time and is a catalyst for sacred contemplation.
+It's ironic but forming an object slowly over time requires a kind of separation from the tangible, the material.
+Process is the portal to my visual mythology, where an Orisha whom I call Whisperer informs my practice.

-I told her I'd been dreaming of cotton blossoms, and her eyes grew long as the smile spread across her face, "Of course you have, I sent them to you.
-And now you must create and tell stories, those that haven't yet been told."
+I told her I'd been dreaming of cotton blossoms and her eyes grew long as the smile spread across her face, "Of course you have, I sent them to you.
+And now you must create and tell stories, those that haven't yet been told." -Whisperer

 Unwittingly, I have conjured an ancestral spirit and cotton (a plant fiber) is now medium, motif and metaphor.

 My Orisha is a maker who can take a wild cotton blossom, spin it, weave it, and transform it into an intricate lace garment.
 She watches over me and shares many secrets.